-Figure 4. (a) The calculation of the charge Q is a line integral over G that can be regarded as a calculation of the flux of B via a two-dimensional curve. \vec{ds} is a normal vector to the pumping cycle.
-The black dot in the middle symbolizes the presence of 'magnetic charge' which is characterized by a density $\sigma(X_1, X_2)$.
-In the quantum-mechanical analysis this should be understood as the density of 'Dirac chains'. (b) In the embedding (X_1, X_2, X_3) space, the magnetic charge is organized as vertical charged chains.
-Each chain consists of 'Dirac monopoles' which are located at \vec{X} points where an occupied level has a degeneracy with a nearby level.
+Fig.4. (a) Left panel: The calculation of the charge Q is a line integral over G that can be regarded as a calculation of the flux of B via a two dimensional curve. ds is a normal vector to the pumping cycle.
+The black dot in the middle symbolizes the presence of "magnetic charge" which is characterized by a density $\sigma(X_1, X_2)$.
+In the quantum mechanical analysis this should be understood as the density of "Dirac chains". (b) Right panel: In the embedding (X_1, X_2, X_3) space the magnetic charge is organized as vertical charged chains.
+Each chain consists of "Dirac monopoles" which are located at \vec{X} points where an occupied level has a degeneracy with a nearby level.
 The ellipse represents a possible pumping cycle that may encircle either one or many chains.